Unveiling Light Bulb Lingo: What Electricians Really Call Them

 FAQ Section:

-Can I utilize the LED bulb in fixtures which requires incandescent bulbs?
+Can I make use of the LED bulb in fixtures that needs incandescent bulbs?

-Yes, but you have to ensure that the bulb is the right form and wattage to the fixture.
+Yes, but you have be sure that the bulb has the correct shape and wattage for the fixture.

-The LED bulb is the most efficient and longest-lasting kind of bulb.
+The LED bulb is the most energy-efficient and longest-lasting type of bulb.

-When should I change my bulbs for light?
+How often should I replace my bulbs for light?